Sure, you can have one without the other. But leveraging both organic and paid social strategies can set you up for maximum reach — and success.

 What is organic social media?

-When you hear the term “organic” in regard to digital marketing, the thing to remember is “free.”
-Organic social media is no different.
+When you hear the term “organic” in digital marketing, remember to remember “free.”

 Organic social media refers to social content shared for free, spreading the word about your brand without any monetary investment on your part.

 When you create a post on LinkedIn, for example, your audience might like or share it with their followers.
-The post spreads on its own, and you didn’t have to spend a dime.
+The post spreads on its own, and you don’t have to spend a dime on advertising it.

-She adds that, after TikTok blew up with their For You Page (FYP) by knowing what users what before they know they want it, other platforms began to beef up their AI to keep up.
+She adds that, after TikTok blew up with their For You Page (FYP) by knowing what users wanted before they knew they wanted it, other platforms began to beef up their AI to keep up.

 Organic social media: pros

-Affordability: Organic content may cost you some time and effort, but it doesn’t add to your marketing budget, which can be a huge advantage for small businesses.
-In terms of your finances, it’s hard to find a more cost-effective marketing strategy than organic social.
+Affordability: Organic content may cost you some time and effort, but it doesn’t add extra spend to your marketing budget, which can be a huge advantage for small businesses.
+An organic social media strategy is one of the most cost-effective marketing strategies you can implement.

 Community building: Organic posts are naturally more conversational and engaging than ads, so you have a great opportunity to interact with your audience, maintain your company’s reputation, and build trust and relationships with current and future customers.